aregsar/aregsarblog/blog/2020/how-to-queue-laravel-password-reset-email/index.md

 }
 ```

-Finally we need to override the default `sendPasswordResetNotification()` method implementation by adding a sendPasswordResetNotification() method directly in User class.
-In this method we dispatch the QueuedVerifyEmailJob to the queue.
+Finally we need to override the default `sendPasswordResetNotification()` method implementation by adding a sendPasswordResetNotification() method directly to the User class where we will dispatch the QueuedPasswordResetJob to the queue.

 ```php
 class User extends Authenticatable